videojs/videojs-contrib-hls/README.md

 This value is used by the default implementation of `selectPlaylist` to select an appropriate bitrate to play.

+#### player.hls.bytesReceived
+Type: `number`

+The total number of content bytes downloaded by the HLS tech.

 #### player.hls.selectPlaylist
 Type: `function`